-“Robin Hood” isn’t as much of a show-stopper as the next two movies I’ll be reviewing, but the cult classic from the 70’s is an excellent pick when you’re in the mood for something fun, and also most likely the best movie Disney produced during their twenty year dark age period.
+“Robin Hood” isn’t as much of a show-stopper as some of the bigger classics in the canon, but this cult classic from the 70’s is an excellent pick when you’re in the mood for something fun, and also most likely the best movie Disney produced during their twenty year dark age period.

 * I think we were all shocked the day we realized “Whistle Stop” spawned “The Hamster Dance”.